 President & CEO

 With more than 30 years’ experience, Jay has a wealth of international knowledge, having led many global teams to success across the energy spectrum.
-Prior to being named President and CEO of GEH, he served as Senior Vice President, Nuclear Plant Projects and Chief Operating Officer, a position he assumed in 2012.
+Prior to being named to his current position in 2015, Jay served as Senior Vice President, Nuclear Plant Projects and Chief Operating Officer upon his return to GEH in 2012.

 Jay earned a Bachelor of Science degree in Nuclear Engineering from Mississippi State University and a Master’s Degree in Business Administration from the University of Alabama at Birmingham.

-Executive Vice President, Nuclear Services
+Executive Vice President, Market Development Leader

 Jon Ball is Executive Vice President, Market Development Leader for GE Hitachi Nuclear Energy, innovating the next generation of new nuclear technology